roNn23/coinmarketcap-historical-data-crawler/README.md

 yarn start
 ```

-After that the, the data is saved in `data.json`.
+After that, the data is saved in `data.json`.

 ## Data Structure